 Submarine Cable Networks Testing – What to Measure and Certify

-The complexity of a submarine cable network makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station including the interfaces between these elements.
+The complexity of submarine cable networks makes it extremely important to test and certify all segments of the wet plant, dry plant, and landing station including the interfaces between these elements.
 For the wet plant, OTDR testing is vital to measure attenuation across the entire length of the submarine cable.

 For repeated systems, this includes measurement through the in-line amplifiers.
-For non-repeated systems, long range OTDR may be required.
+For non-repeated systems, long-range OTDR may be required.
 Other testing required to certify the wet plant includes chromatic dispersion (CD) and polarization mode dispersion (PMD).

-The dry plant must also be tested and certified, including a verification of error free data transmission to the wet plant.
+The dry plant must also be tested and certified, including verification of error-free data transmission to the wet plant.
 The integrity of SLTE patching and the manhole splice should be verified.
 Optical Spectrum Analysis (OSA) through the dry plant connection is another critical test point.
 The data networking elements of the landing station must also be vetted, along with the fiber backhaul.
 As with a purely land-based network, latency, throughput, jitter, and frame loss are potential test metrics to assess performance.
 The time associated with protection switch service disruptions should also be evaluated.